-- The government is determined to achieve gradual improvements in its fiscal accounts and debt levels in line with the strictest requirements of the European Union - Repeated public commitment and broad political consensus to cut the deficit to below 3.0% of GDP in 2013 - The National Council approved in 2011 a constitutional "debt brake", which sets sanctions based on the level of gross debt - Deficit targets for 2014 to 2016 reflect EU rules (structural deficit reduction by 0.5% of GDP annually) and national rules (upper debt limit of 57% of GDP)
+- The government is determined to achieve gradual improvements in its fiscal accounts and debt levels in line with the strictest requirements of the European Union - Repeated public commitment and broad political consensus to cut the deficit to below 3.0% of GDP in 2013.
+Preliminary cash budget deficit for year 2013 is EUR 2,023 million. - The National Council approved in 2011 a constitutional "debt brake", which sets sanctions based on the level of gross debt - Deficit targets for 2014 to 2016 reflect EU rules and national rules (upper debt limit of 57% of GDP)